magneticio/vamp.io/content/documentation/troubleshoot/v0.9.4/hello-world-quickstart.md

 The Vamp hello world quickstart is a self contained testing package.
 If you run into problems or unexpected behaviour, we advise that you clear everything out and reinstall.

 1. Stop all running containers - for example using `docker stop $( docker ps --quiet ) `
+- The Docker machine should have access to **at least 3GB memory**, make sure this has been set correctly.
 - Clean up  your docker environment (remove stopped containers, dangling images and volumes).
 A script to do this:

         docker rmi -f $(docker images -q -f dangling=true) 2>/dev/null